Environmental, Social & Governance (ESG) Investing Characteristics

 Growing Investor Demand

 With increasing evidence supporting the actively managed investment benefits of incorporating ESG factors, investor attitudes about Sustainable Investing are changing.
-Based on a 2019 Morgan Stanley survey, 86 percent of individual investors believed that companies embracing ESG practices may potentially be more profitable and may be better long-term investments12.
+Based on a 2019 Morgan Stanley survey, 80 percent of asset owners believed that ESG practices may potentially lead to higher profitability and may be better long-term investments12.

 Given this convergence of research and opinion, Sustainable Investing has received increased attention from investors.
-In fact, a 2018 study by the Forum for Sustainable and Responsible Investment found that, from 2016 to 2018, total U.S. assets that consider ESG factors in their investment analysis framework have increased from $8 trillion to over $11 trillion9.
+In fact, a 2020 study by the Forum for Sustainable and Responsible Investment found that, from 2018 to 2020, total U.S. assets that consider ESG factors in their investment analysis and portfolio selection have increased from $11 trillion to over $16 trillion9.
 Reflecting an improved understanding of the benefits of incorporating ESG elements, this growth is also supported by a broader demographic shift toward more interest in the social outcomes pursued by the new collection of Sustainable Investing strategies.

 Sustainable Investing Growth in the U.S. - ESG Incorporation